A Simple Way to Spring Clean Your Air

 Affiliate links may be included for your convenience.
 View our privacy and affiliates policy for details.

-This is one of those ideas I found on Pinterest and now that I’m looking again I see it’s all over the place, but I think the pin I first saw for it was from Tidy Mom.
+This is one of those ideas I found on Pinterest and now that I’m looking again to give credit, I see it’s all over the place, but I think the pin I first saw for it was from Tidy Mom.

 Now that spring is here we’re all looking for ways to clean our spaces and to make them seem a little fresher, too.
 So this baking soda essential oil air freshener is just the thing to spruce of the smells in your home or office. diy air freshener